kevnIBM/UCG-Repo/readme.md

 Welclome to the UCG Repo

 Our mission: to build the ultimate conversation framework to orchestrate services into patterned flows for NLP/AI systems.
-Today we support IBM Watson.(

 ![Cloud Enterprise UCG](/UCG/Images/UCG-Cloud.png)